-California warehouse fire trial limps on after hung jury
+California warehouse fire case limps on after hung jury

 OAKLAND, Calif.
-(AP) — An emotionally taxing criminal case over the deaths of 36 people trapped inside a San Francisco Bay Area warehouse nearly three years ago will continue after a jury acquitted one defendant and deadlocked on the other.
+(AP) — An emotionally taxing criminal case over the deaths of 36 people trapped in a fire inside a San Francisco Bay Area warehouse nearly three years ago will continue after a jury acquitted one defendant and deadlocked on the other.

 Jurors deliberated over a two-week period before they acquitted Max Harris on Thursday of involuntary manslaughter but said they could not agree on whether to convict or acquit Derick Almena, prolonging a case already beset by delays.
 Sobs and gasps erupted from family and friends of the victims as the judge declared a mistrial.

-The men were accused of filling a warehouse building in Oakland with so much clutter that it trapped people at an electronic music party in December 2016.
+The men were accused of filling a warehouse building in Oakland with so much clutter that it trapped people when the December 2016 fire broke out during an electronic music party.

 Almena, 49, and Harris, 29, had pleaded no contest to manslaughter and were set to be sentenced last year to nine and six years in prison, respectively.
 But a judge threw out their pleas after many of the victims’ families objected.